JuliaLang/julia/doc/src/manual/types.md

     type when the program is running.
 This is called a "run-time type" in object-oriented languages where the combination of static compilation with polymorphism makes this distinction significant.
   * Only values, not variables, have types -- variables are simply names bound to values.
-  * Both abstract and concrete types can be parameterized by other types.
-They can also be parameterized by symbols, by values of any type for which [`isbits`](@ref) returns true (essentially, things like numbers and bools that are stored like C types or `struct`s with no pointers to other objects), and also by tuples thereof.
+  * Both abstract and concrete types can be parameterized by types, symbols, numbers and a [few other objects](@ref man-parametric-types).
 Type parameters may be omitted when they do not need to be referenced or restricted.

 Julia's type system is designed to be powerful and expressive, yet clear, intuitive and unobtrusive.
 Many Julia programmers may never feel the need to write code that explicitly uses types.
 Some